What You Can Do to Prevent Atherosclerosis

 If you smoke, stop.
-Scientists think that smoking causes atherosclerosis because it damages the artery walls, making it easier for plaque to build up.
-Smoking is even more risky when you have other risk factors, such as high blood pressure or diabetes.
+Scientists think that smoking causes atherosclerosis because it damages the artery walls.
+This makes it easier for plaque to build up.
+Smoking is even more risky when you have other risk factors like high blood pressure or diabetes.
 Quit smoking today.
 If you want help quitting, talk with your doctor.
 He or she has information on medications and programs to make it easier.
 Also, avoid places where there is cigarette smoke.
 Research suggests that smoke from others can increase your risk of atherosclerosis.

 Make changes to your diet.
 A diet high in saturated fat and cholesterol can raise your cholesterol levels.
 When you have high cholesterol, there may be more plaque to line artery walls and narrow your arteries.
 The American Heart Association recommends that you reduce the amount of meat, eggs, milk, and other dairy products in your diet.
 Check food labels to find the amount of saturated fat in a product.
 Also, avoid large amounts of salt and sugar.
-Be careful with processed foods, such as frozen dinners.
-They can be high in fat, sugar, salt and cholesterol.
-Choose lots of fresh or frozen fruits and vegetables, lean meats and fish, and whole grains, such as oats and whole wheat.
-Choose unsaturated vegetable oils, such as canola oil instead of saturated fats like butter.
+Be careful with processed foods like frozen dinners.
+They can be high in fat, sugar, salt, and cholesterol.
+Choose lots of fresh or frozen fruits and vegetables, lean meats and fish, and whole grains like oats and whole wheat.
+Choose unsaturated vegetable oils like canola oil instead of saturated fats like butter.

 Exercise regularly.
 Regular aerobic exercise can help fight atherosclerosis by reducing the amount of fat in your blood, lowering your blood pressure and cholesterol, and controlling your weight.
 It's never too late to start exercising.
 Brisk walking, swimming, and bicycling are good choices.
-It's OK to start slowly and work up to 40 minutes of moderate- to high-intensity exercise 3 to 4 days a week.
+It's OK to start slowly and work up to at least 30 minutes, 5 days a week.
 But before you begin, ask your doctor's advice about what kind of exercise program is right for you.

 Get regular checkups.
 Have your doctor check your blood pressure and cholesterol.
-High blood pressure can further complicate atherosclerosis by causing artery walls to harden and thicken, a condition called arteriosclerosis.
+High blood pressure can further complicate atherosclerosis by causing artery walls to harden and thicken.
+This condition is called arteriosclerosis.
 Talk about your health and your risk factors for atherosclerosis with your doctor.